Fewer Americans file for jobless benefits last week - The Boston Globe

 The Labor Department issues its August jobs report on Friday, and analysts surveyed by the data provider FactSet expect the US economy added a robust 300,000 jobs.

 Inflation continues to be the biggest threat to both the global and US economies.
-The rise in consumer prices slowed modestly from June to July, bur remains historically high enough that the Federal Reserve has indicated it will keep raising interest rates until prices retreat.
+The rise in consumer prices slowed modestly from June to July but remains historically high enough that the Federal Reserve has indicated it will keep raising interest rates until prices retreat.

 Advertisement